JoppyFurr/Sneptile/README.md

  * `--output <dir>`: specifies the directory for the generated files
  * `--palette <0x...>`: specifies the first n entries of the palette
  * `--reserve <name,n>`: Reserve <n> patterns before the next sheet (eg, for runtime generated patterns).
+ * `--background`: The next sheet should use the background palette instead of the default sprite palette (mode-4)
  * `--panels <wxh,n>`: Per-image, describes <n> panels of size <w> x <h> tiles.
 Mode-4 only, and depends on de-duplication.
  * `... <.png>`: the remaining parameters are `.png` images to generate tiles from